dansheffler/zettelkasten-wiki/README.md

 This package was [created by @dansheffler](https://github.com/dansheffler/zettelkasten-wiki) and I forked it to add some improvements.

-## Setup

-After installation, go to the settings for this package and set the location to your notes directory.
-You can also customize the link symbols and regex.

 ## Commands

 1. `notelink:follow` will follow the link under the cursor and open the note with that name.
 If there is no note with that name, a new note will be created.